 If convicted, the men face a maximum fine of S$2,000 ($1,600) and/or a sentence of up to a year in prison.

-In a statement, China's Commerce Ministry said it is "paying very close attention to this labor dispute".
+In a statement, China's Commerce Ministry said it is "paying very close attention to this labour dispute".

 It said it "hopes related parties will properly handle and respond positively to the reasonable demands of Chinese drivers to be paid the same wages for doing the same work and be treated fairly, and protect the legal rights of Chinese workers."

-Strikes of any kind are rare in the city-state, where the long-ruling government keeps a tight lid on labor unrest that might deter investors.
-At the same time, it must contend with a shortage of lower-skilled labor and address the anger of many Singaporeans about the number of immigrants.
+Strikes of any kind are rare in the city-state, where the long-ruling government keeps a tight lid on labour unrest that might deter investors.
+At the same time, it must contend with a shortage of lower-skilled labour and address the anger of many Singaporeans about the number of immigrants.